Wael-A-Alghamdi/Course-project--Omnifood--responsive-website/README.md

 ## 📌 Notes

-- This is a front-end-only static website.
+- This is a front-end-only website.
 - No backend or database is included.
 - All layout and interaction are handled with plain HTML, CSS, and JavaScript.
 - Project created for learning and practice purposes.